baumicon/CodePen/doc/notes.md

 `/content/:slug_name`

-i thought this was for rendering the latest content at the different subdomain
+I thought this was for rendering the latest content at the different subdomain

 `/auth/failure`

 I will hit this when login does not work.
 The post param of